Azure/azureml-sdk-for-r/README.md

 Install [Anaconda](https://www.anaconda.com/) if not already installed.
 Choose Python 3.5 or later.

 To get started, use the `remotes` package to install AzureML SDK for R from GitHub.
+As the current repo is not yet public, you will need to [generate a personal access token](https://github.com/settings/tokens) and supply to auth_token argument.
+When generating the token, make sure to select the "repo" scope.

 ```R
 > remotes::install_github('https://github.com/Azure/azureml-sdk-for-r',
                            auth_token = '<your personal access token>',